William Estabrook Chancellor: Biography

 William Estabrook Chancellor was born in Dayton, Ohio, in 1867.
 After graduating in 1889 from Amherst College, where he was Phi Beta Kappa, editor of the college newspaper and class orator, he went into teaching.
 In 1906, while serving as superintendent of schools of Paterson, New Jersey, he was appointed superintendent of schools in Washington, D.C.
 He also served as superintendent of schools in Bloomfield, New Jersey; and Norwalk, Connecticut.
 He wrote prolifically, publishing around 40 books and hundreds of articles between 1904 and 1920.
 He married into the family of Harriet Beecher Stowe.
 He was a Democrat.
 From 1914 to 1920, he was a professor of economics, politics, and social science at the College of Wooster in Wooster, Ohio.

-In 1920, Chancellor, a student of the American presidency who had authored Our presidents and their Office, helped gather biographical information on Republican presidential candidate Warren G. Harding.
+In 1920, Chancellor, a scholar of the American presidency who had authored Our presidents and their Office, helped gather biographical information on Republican presidential candidate Warren G. Harding.
 His investigations included Harding's racial lineage.
 Chancellor concluded that Harding had some black ancestry.
 Controversy erupted around Professor Chancellor when some pamphlets were published about Harding's ancestry, which Chancellor was accused of writing even though he denied it.
 The scandal cost him his professorship at the College of Wooster, and, subjected to continuing harassment, he fled to Canada in 1921.

 In 1927 Chancellor was hired by the Xavier University, in Cincinnati, where he taught until his retirement.
 Chancellor continued to teach, lecture, and publish for the remainder of his life.
 He died in Wooster in 1963, aged 95.